Anthony Perosh: Background

 Perosh was born and raised in Sydney, Australia and is of Croatian descent, as both of his parents are Croatian immigrants.
 Perosh began training in martial arts while doing security work to help pay for college tuition.

 The training would help him in working security and he began his training in 1995 with Paul Zadro, when he was 23 years old.
 This original training was in Kempo Karate and Muay Thai, before he learned about Brazilian jiu-jitsu.
 In 1997 Perosh moved to Dallas, Texas to train with Carlos Machado (A World BJJ Champion) for over two years.

 In 2003, Machado presented Perosh with a black belt in Machado Brazilian jiu-jitsu.
-Perosh is now a fourth degree black belt in Brazilian jiu-jitsu, still under Machado.
+Perosh is now a fifth-degree black belt in Brazilian jiu-jitsu, still under Machado.
 Perosh trained to compete in mixed martial arts after he received his black belt when he was 31 years old.

 Mixed martial arts career

 Early career

-Perosh made his professional mixed martial arts debut on 29 November 2003 defeating Api Hemara by first round rear-naked choke submission.
+Perosh made his professional mixed martial arts debut on 29 November 2003 defeating Api Hemara by first-round rear-naked choke submission.
 Perosh went on to fight two more times that night, winning both bouts by submission.
 He was invited to the UFC after compiling a 5–1 record with his only loss coming to 11–0 Sam Nest, by the way of decision.

 Ultimate Fighting Championship

-His UFC debut came not only against a fellow ADCC Submission Wrestling World Championship grappler, but against an ADCC Champion in Jeff Monson at UFC 61.
+His UFC debut came not only against a fellow ADCC Submission Wrestling World Championship grappler, but against an ADCC Champion Jeff Monson at UFC 61.
 With both Monson and Perosh's Brazilian jiu-jitsu skills being cancelled out, the fight saw Monson instead win by technical knockout that subsequently led to a fight with Tim Sylvia for the UFC Heavyweight Championship.

 His next fight came against Christian Wellisch at UFC 66 in a bloody brawl that saw both fighters knock each other down along with Perosh earning more takedowns while Wellisch landed more strikes.
 The win could have gone to either fighter, but the judges gave it unanimously to Wellisch.
 Perosh was released from the UFC following the fight.